Study full-time in semester 2, 2021 - applications open 28 April

 If you need assistance or need help finding the best course for you.

-The courses below are designed specifically for students wanting to study part time in Semester 1, 2021:
+The courses below are designed specifically for students wanting to study part time and are no longer taking applications for semester 1, 2021, semester 2, 2021 applications will open in May:

 - Certificate IV In Engineering (Computer Numerical Control) - Midland